Electroversity/Electroverse/CONTRIBUTING.md

 ## Contributing to Electroverse 👋

 Hey!
-We are glad that you are here, ready to contribute to this community driven repository?.
+We are glad that you are here, ready to contribute to this community driven repository?

 ## 💡 Let's Contribute